Difficult or painful sexual intercourse can have several causes.

 • Irritation or infection of the urinary tract.

-• In men, we can highlight phimosis, skin diseases, genital herpes, testicular and diseases of the prostate.
+• In men, we can highlight phimosis, skin diseases, genital herpes, and testicular and prostate diseases.

-• Difficulty in understanding and accepting sexuality in a healthy way.
+• Difficulty in understanding and healthily accepting sexuality.

 • Very rigid moral and religious beliefs.